Single-origin olive oil UK

 The strongest proof of origin is not a certification badge.
 It is a direct, unbroken relationship between the farm and the bottle on your counter.
 Our oil travels from one family estate in central Sicily to our London base to your kitchen — without distributor storage, without blending with other estates, without anonymous supply chains.

-Certifications and origin schemes exist to protect shoppers when that direct relationship does not exist.
-We do not rely on them because we do not need to — the relationship is the proof.
+The relationship is the proof.
 Every bottle traces back to the specific trees that produced it, the family that picked them, and the mill that pressed the oil.
 That is single-origin at its most honest.

 What UK buyers want